-Covid 19 Delta outbreak: Jack Tame - The die is cast for reopening - Two groups will be abandoned - NZ Herald
+Covid 19 Delta outbreak: Jack Tame - The die is cast for reopening.
+Two groups will be abandoned - NZ Herald

 It was a good reminder of just how different our pandemic experiences are.
 My biggest day-to-day gripe is not being able to go to a restaurant.
 These doctors are working 12- or 13-hour days, risking their own health to try and help patients, many of whom are seriously unwell.

-The dye has now been set for reopening.
+The die has now been cast for reopening.
 In a fortnight we'll be in the traffic light system.
 Covid-19 will be spreading everywhere.
 That'll be it.
 And my experience spoke to the two groups of New Zealanders who I think have the greatest reasons to feel let down by New Zealand's pandemic response.
 When all is said and done and we look back at Covid-19 in years to come, these are the two groups of Kiwis that won't forget.

 AdvertisementAdvertise with NZME.